REGULATIONS - Sciacchetrail Aprile 2nd 2022

 Achieve the minimum number of points required.

 To be eligible for Sciacchetrail 2020, athletes must complete a qualifying trail race within the time limit, during the period 2018-2019-2020 (prior to 28th March 2020).
 A qualifying trail race is one which allots at least 50 points.
-The points are calculated as the sum of the kilometers and the altitude gain expressed in hundreds of meters.
+The points are calculated as the sum of the kilometers and the altitude gain expressed in meters divided by 100.
 For example, Sciacchetrail, with its 47km and 2600 meters of elevation gain, allots 73 points (47 + 26 = 73).
 On the registration form each athlete must provide the qualifying race name, distance in km, elevation gain in meters and placement in the trail race which allots 50 or more points.

 – – – – – – – – – –